CCAgentOrg/QuestCraft/docs/introduction.md

 ### AI Provider Setup

-Once your `API_KEY` is set in the `.env` file, you can select which AI service you want to use from the **Settings** menu within the application.
+By default, the app uses the **QuestCraft Community Tier**.
+If you have set up your own API key in the `.env` file, you can select a different AI service from the **Settings** menu.
 For detailed instructions, please see the [Quest Maker Guide](./maker-guide).